 Pros: Easy to set up and use, as there are no calculations or arguments regarding the distribution of value between channels.

-According to this model, the entire value of the conversion goes to the last channel that the user came in contact with before the conversion.
+According to this model, also known as the last interaction attribution model, the entire value of the conversion is attributed to the last channel with which the user came into contact before the conversion.
 The contribution of all other channels is ignored.
-In our example, all the value will go to the Direct channel.
+In our example, all the values will go to the Direct channel.

-Cons: Like all single-channel models, it ignores the role of other sources in the chain before ordering.
+Cons: Like all single-channel models, the last interaction attribution model ignores the role of other sources in the chain before ordering, especially if the sales cycle is long.

 Pros: Allows you to ignore channels that are insignificant in terms of advertising costs and focus on paid sources.
-In addition, Last Non-Direct Click can be used for comparing with other attribution models.
+In addition, Last Non-Direct Click can be used for comparison with other attribution models.

 Suitable for businesses that want to evaluate the effectiveness of a particular paid channel and for whom brand recognition is no longer so important.

-Cons: Useless if you need to reallocate the budget; to divide it equally between channels is not the best option, since they can’t be equally effective.
+Cons: May under or overestimate the influence of a marketing channel.
+That is why this model is useless if you need to reallocate the budget; to divide it equally between channels is not the best option, since they can’t be equally effective.

 Suitable for businesses such as B2B companies with a long sales cycle, for which it’s important to maintain contact with the client at all stages of the funnel.